ChadThackray/pivot-points-2023/README.md

 # Pivot Points

-The notebook from my video on pivot points
+The notebook from my video on pivot points, published on 2023-04-04